Princess Tea Party

 Princess Tea Party Invitations

 First, most parents experienced with parties will imagine this to be yet another cute, fun and passive party.
 Perhaps the kids will do crafts, but then they'll be loaded with sugar and sent home.
 Time to surprise them!
-On your invite, have an icon of a princess hat and a tea cup, but also a stove and a cooking mitt (though the kids won't actually be near a stove!)crown
+On your invite, have an icon of a princess hat and a tea cup, but also a stove and a cooking mitt (though the kids won't actually be near a stove!)

 Inside, announce a cooking party!
 Ask your guests to arrive in plain clothing (in case they get messy), but perhaps a fancy hat to keep with the theme.
 Announce that they will together be making some of the finger foods as their fun activity.
 Let the parents know what they will be making, and word it in such a way that it will feel like a craft.
 For instance, instead of saying simply "fruit on a stick", say "Your child will experience the joy of creating their very own royal fruit shish kabobs!"